AlexH-UB/Citation-Tracker/README.md

 * [x] Open articles via the GUI
 * [x] Write search algorithm
 * [x] Write correct functions to store articles
-* [ ] Find URL to BibTex python library and integrate it
+* [x] Find URL to BibTex python library and integrate it
 * [ ] Design Icon
 * [ ] Small list widget with all tags sorted by popularity
+* [ ] Make file opening compatable with all systems

 ---